Keeper

 Well of Power

-Starting at 2nd level, you can spend 1 minute drawing power from your companion to recover expended spell slots, which must have a combined level that is equal to or less than than half your keeper level (rounded up).
+Beginning at 2nd level, you can touch your companion and spend 1 minute drawing power from it to recover expended spell slots, which can have a combined level no greater than half your keeper level (rounded up).
 None of the slots can be 6th level or higher.
-To use this feature, your companion must be summoned, and you must be able to touch it.

 Once you use this feature, you can't use it again until you finish a long rest.